You're viewing an archived version of this project. Please visit the new Big Give site to find current fundraising campaigns.

 To reduce feelings of isolation, by encouraging interaction with other young carers.

-Activities» By inviting children for an annual respite break where they have the chance to meet other children in similar circumstances.
+Activities» By inviting children for regular respite break where they have the chance to meet other children in similar circumstances who they keep contact with.

-» Outreach support up to 3 visits a year by the Playbus.
+» Outreach support up to 3 visits a year in children's local area.

 By liaising with the child throughout their stay at Honeypot plus speaking with their parents, teachers and referral agents to monitor progress.